jadrianports/tankwise/README.md

 A Django REST API that takes a start and finish location in the continental US and returns the driving route, the cheapest set of fuel stops along it, and the total fuel cost for the trip.
 It assumes a vehicle with a 500-mile range and 10 miles per gallon, and it picks stops from a fixed dataset of about 8,150 US truck-stop fuel prices to keep the total spend as low as possible.
 A React and Material UI single-page app draws the route and its stops on an interactive map, and the whole thing (API, cache, SPA) starts with one `docker compose up`.

-> Built as a take-home assessment for a full-stack engineering role, and published here as a portfolio piece.
+> Built as a take-home assessment for a full-stack engineering role.

 ## Quickstart